Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You may not have symptoms.
 If symptoms occur, the most common ones are headaches or pain in the back of the head or neck.
 The headaches and pain are made worse by coughing, laughing, or sneezing.

-You may also have a pocket of fluid in the spinal cord or brain stem.
+You may also have a pocket of spinal fluid in the spinal cord or brain stem.
 This is called a syrinx.

 Imaging tests are done to detect a Chiari malformation type I. You may have an MRI or a CT scan.